- Public Works

 - Area 4 - Saturday, May 14

 Materials Accepted for Recycling and Disposal

-Reusable Items - To reduce the amount of waste going to a landfill, the Broomfield Rotary Club and ARC Thrift Store will provide FRONT PORCH pick-up of clothes and reusable items on the same day as the waste pick-up.
+Reusable Items - To reduce the amount of waste going to a landfill, ARC Thrift Store will provide FRONT PORCH pick-up of clothes and reusable items on the same day as the waste pick-up.
 Items should be placed in a visible location and labeled "ARC".

 Note Western Disposal will have two trucks picking up items - Recycling and Waste.
 Please divide items into two separate piles - Recycling (wood and metal) and Waste.

 Waste Items Accepted

 - Scrap metal, carpet, wood doors, glass doors, cabinets, drywall, fencing materials, and scrap lumber (lightly stained or unpainted only)

 - Non-freon appliances such as washers, dryers, ranges, dishwashers, microwave ovens, hot water heaters

 - Furniture, bed frames, box springs, mattresses